 In terms of landscape character and values of the area, subject to the mitigation proposed, the proposal will result in an acceptable magnitude of change on the existing rural-residential landscape character and values on the edge of Prebbleton.
 The development of Birchs Road Reserve reinforces the transitioning nature of the receiving environment from one which is rural-residential to being more urban in character.
-If incorporated, medium density areas will be 'internalised' within the development with lower density development providing a buffer with adjoining rural areas.
-The site will change from a rural-residential character to one which is more compartmentalised and suburban in nature, with the change partially mitigated through fencing controls and landscape planting.
+Medium density areas are an integral component of the design and will be developed in conjunction with their proximity to open space and amenities, including shops.
+The site will change from a rural-residential character to one which is compartmentalised and suburban in nature, with the change partially mitigated through fencing controls and landscape planting.